pivotal-cf/git-hooks-core/README.md

 * Retain any repository-specific hooks in `.git/hooks`
 * Add hooks that will apply to all repositories in their respective *.d* folder
 * Use multiple files for hooks rather than a single file, as Git expects
-* Whitelist specific repositories against specific hooks (See [Whitelists](https://github.com/pivotal-cf/git-hooks-core#optional-setting-whitelists))
+* Excludelist specific repositories against specific hooks (See [Excludelist](https://github.com/pivotal-cf/git-hooks-core#optional-setting-excludelist))

 And now that the hooks dir is outside of your repository, you can commit the global hooks.
 Hooray!